Era Station: Layout

-Adjacent stations
+Platforms

 History

 The private Daito Railway (大湯鉄道) had opened a track between Ōita and Onoya in 1915.
 The Daito Railway was nationalized on 1 December 1922, after which Japanese Government Railways (JGR) undertook phased westward expansion of the track which, at the time, it had designated as the Daito Line.
 By 1928, the track had reached Bungo-Nakamura.
 Subsequently, the track was extended further west and Bungo-Mori was opened as the new western terminus on 15 December 1929.
 On the same day, Era was opened as an intermediate station along the new track.
 On 15 November 1934, when the Daito Line had linked up with the Kyudai Main Line further west, JGR designated the station as part of the Kyudai Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 In the early hours of 18 January 2014, the original station building built in 1929 and an adjoining residence burned down in a fire.
 Subsequently, the Kokonoe town authorities rebuilt the station building, opening it in March 2015.
 The new building also housed a museum featuring exhibits about the local sake brewing industry.
 In keeping with this theme, the station building was designed to resemble the nearby Yatsushika Brewery, complete with a ball of cedar needles indicating that a fresh batch of sake has been brewed.
 The building is in dozo dzukuri style with white plaster namako walls similar to the station at Chikugo-Yoshii.